projectchrono/chrono/doxygen/documentation/manuals/pychrono/pychrono_installation.md

 1. Be sure that you have installed the [Anaconda](https://www.anaconda.com/download/) Python distribution. <br>
    (If you already have [Python](http://www.python.org) installed, you can still install Anaconda or MiniConda).

-2. Add conda-forge and intel to your conda channel:
+2. Add the `conda-forge` and `intel` channels to the top of the list of channels:
 ```
    conda config --add channels https://conda.anaconda.org/conda-forge
    conda config --add channels https://conda.anaconda.org/intel